 Over the years, it has become clear to me that having a free time is incredibly valuable to my level of happiness and my mental well-being.

-While all these things are good hobbies, there are many things that I enjoy doing in my spare time that I mentally catalog as “frugality” or “chores” instead of hobbies.
+There are many things that I enjoy doing in my spare time that I mentally catalog as “frugality” or “chores” instead of hobbies.

 Those activities are things that really saved me money and even earn me a little money.
 Many of my friends have hobbies that also fall into this category.